easybuilders/easybuild-docs/docs/hooks.md

 ```

 The problem here is that the value obtained via `self.cfg['patches']` is not a reference
-to the actual easyconfig parameter value but a reference to a temporary copy thereof;
+to the actual simpleconfig parameter value but a reference to a temporary copy thereof;
 hence any updates on the copy are effectively lost immediately.

 To achieve the intended effect, you can either: